RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-input-data-0.2.0.md

 This extension allows the payments and the refunds to be made in Ether on the Ethereum blockchain.
 A payment reference has to be given when making the transfer to link the payment to the request.

-There is two ways to add a payment reference to a transfer:
+There are two ways to add a payment reference to a transfer:

 1. add the reference to the input data of the transfer
 2. call the ethereum proxy smart contract (see [Contract](#Contract))